FIELD SCHOOL FOUNDATION

 3. Plastic pollution and marine debris

 Our research team encounters plastic and marine debris every day on the water.
 Debris accumulates in the roots of mangroves, endangering critical nursery habitat for reef fish and other marine life.
-What YOU can do:

 What WE can do: